The Importance of Stretching for Seniors

 The Importance of Stretching for Seniors - Static Stretch

-Static stretching involves holding a position for a certain period to elongate and stretch the targeted muscle groups.
-It is a safe and effective method for improving flexibility.
+Static stretching is an effective and safe method for improving flexibility and to enhance muscle length and reduce stiffness.
+This type of stretching involves holding a position for a certain period to elongate and stretch the targeted muscle groups.

 The Importance of Stretching for Seniors - Dynamic Stretch